AbdullahOztoprak/My-Portfolio-Website/README.md

 index.js
 package.json
 README.md
+tests/
+  portfolio.spec.js
 ```

-## Contact
-For any questions or feedback, feel free to use the contact form on the website.
+## Want to reach out?
+You can always use the contact form on the site, or just drop me a message if you have feedback, questions, or just want to connect!

 ---
+Thanks for visiting! 😊

 © 2025 Abdullah ÖzToprak